 Buzz Lightyear Astro Blasters

-All kids love this ride (and this is one of my husband’s favorite rides too).
-You’ll find the ride in Fantasyland, across from Star Tours.
+All kids love Buzz Lightyear Astro Blasters and I confess it is one of my favorites too.
+You’ll find the ride in Tomorrowland, across from Star Tours.

 The wait is usually less than 15 minutes, and once inside you see Buzz bigger than life, urging you to help him in his quest to fight the evil Zurg.
 You and your child get to spin around shooting Zurg and his evil robots.

-My daughter has no idea that she’s actually shooting something, but she loves the bright lights and sounds.
-At the end you can email a picture of yourself to your home.
+WHen my eldest son was a toddler he no idea that he was actually meant to shoot at the targets, but he loved the bright lights and sounds.
+At the end of Buzz Lightyear Astro Blasters you can email a picture of yourself to your home.

 Tip: If you want to get a higher score, concentrate on the triangles and diamonds.
 They’re worth 5,000-10,000 points.
 If you can get Zurg himself, he’s worth 100,000 points!
-(I find Toy Story Mania in CA Adventure even more fun, but you need to get there first thing in the morning or it’s a huge wait).
+I find Toy Story Mania in CA Adventure even more fun.
+However, you need to get there first thing in the morning or it’s a huge wait.

 The Many Adventures of Winnie the Pooh

 Winnie the Pooh, that huggable, loveable bear, is a toddler favorite.
 Sandwiched near the Splash Mountain entrance and the Hungry Bear Restaurant, it’s a perfect place to hang out while waiting for others to finish their rides.

 You climb aboard a beehive dripping with honey and ride off into the Hundred-Acre Wood for four minutes of hijinks and fun.